-In calendar year 2019, OASDI cost was about \$1,059 billion, which was about 5.0 percent of GDP.
-The cost of the program (based on current law) rises to 5.9 percent by 2038, then declines to 5.8 percent by 2053, and then generally increases to 5.9 percent by 2094.
-The increase from 2020 to 2038 is projected to occur as baby boomers continue to become eligible for OASDI benefits, lower birth rates result in fewer workers per beneficiary, and beneficiaries continue to live longer.
+In calendar year 2020, OASDI cost was about \$1.1 trillion, which was about 5.3 percent of GDP.
+The cost of the program (based on current law) rises to a peak of 6.2 percent of GDP in 2077, then declines to 5.9 percent by 2095.
+The increase from 2021 to 2039 is projected to occur as baby boomers continue to become eligible for OASDI benefits, lower birth rates result in fewer workers per beneficiary, and beneficiaries continue to live longer.

-Chart 3-OASDI Income (Excluding Interest) and Expenditures as a Percent of GDP 1970-2094
+Chart 3-OASDI Income (Excluding Interest) and Expenditures as a Percent of GDP 2016-2095